Wallace Barnes: The Barnes Group

 From 1952 to 1962, Barnes, a member of the American Bar Association and the Connecticut Bar Association, worked as a partner in Beach, Calder & Barnes in Bristol.
 In 1963, the Associated Spring Corporation, which grew out of the elder Wallace Barnes's spring manufacturing company in the 1890s, became listed on the New York Stock Exchange.
 Barnes was named president of the group that same year.
 The Associated Spring Corp. supplied the springs for Apollo 11 when it landed on the moon in 1969.

 In 1976, the Associated Spring Corp. was officially renamed The Barnes Group.
-In 1977, Barnes became the Chairman and Chief Executive Officer, which he served as until 1991 when he announced his retirement.
-William R. Fenoglio became the next CEO that year, which was the first year that an executive from outside the Barnes family ever held such a position.
+In 1977, Barnes became the chair and chief executive officer, a position he served until he retired in 1991.
+William R. Fenoglio became the next CEO that year, the first time an executive from outside the Barnes family ever held such a position.

-After retiring as CEO, Barnes continued to serve as Chairman of the Board until he left the board due to age limitations in 1996.
-He had served on the board since 1963, and had also served as Chairman of the Management Development Committee and as a member of the Executive Committee and the Committee on Directors of the Board.
+After retiring as CEO, Barnes continued to serve as chairman until he left the board due to age limitations in 1996.
+He had served on the board since 1963 as chair of the management development committee and as a member of the executive committee and the committee on board directors.